ash-project/ash/documentation/tutorials/get-started.md

 touch lib/helpdesk/support.ex
 ```

-Your project structure should now look like this:
+Your project structure should now include the following files:

 ```
 lib/